 The 11th of December is celebrated annually as International Mountain Day.
-The purpose of this day is to raise awareness of the conservation of Mountains, taking into account their role in ecosystems.
+The purpose of this day is to raise awareness of the conservation of mountains, taking into account their role in ecosystems.
 To celebrate this day, we highlight five artists famous for their landscape-themed paintings.

-“ One instant, one aspect of nature contains it all ” said Claude Monet of these last masterpieces, which he produced in his home in Giverny between 1897 and his death in 1926.
-These landscape works replaced the contemporary themes once painted during the 1870s to the 1890s with a single timeless motif: the water lilies.
+“One instant, one aspect of nature contains it all” stated Claude Monet of these last masterpieces, which he produced at his home in Giverny between 1897 and his death in 1926.
+These landscape works replaced the contemporary subjects once painted during the 1870s through the 1890s with a only timeless motif: the water lilies.
 In his first series of water lilies (1897 to 1899), Monet painted the environment of the lake, with its plants, bridge and trees perfectly divided by a fixed horizon.
 Over time, the artist became less and less concerned with conventional pictorial space.
 By the time he painted “Nenúfares”, which comes from his third group of these works, he had completely dispensed with the horizon line.
-In this spatially ambiguous canvas, the artist focused only on the surface of the lake, with its clump of floating vegetation and the reflection of the sky and trees.
+In this spatially ambiguous canvas, the artist focused only on the surface of the lake, with its cluster of floating vegetation and the reflection of the sky and trees.

 3. The Fighting Temeraire by JMW Turner